Philosophy

 Departments make their admissions decisions based on all of the information available to them.
 It is very important that applicants have solid grades, and not just in philosophy.
 Most programs expect a student to have exposed themselves to other areas of learning, especially when those other areas are relevant to the areas of philosophy in which they are interested.
 Thus, for example, students interested in political philosophy should strongly consider taking some courses in political science; those interested in philosophy of language, in linguistics; in the history of philosophy, in relevant areas of history or history of science; and so on.

-It is also important that students take a wide range of philosophy courses.
 It is natural to 'specialize' and take a large number of courses in a specific area of central interest.
-But it is equally important to have a solid undergraduate education in philosophy generally and particularly, for our program, in contemporary analytic philosophy, both on the 'metaphysics and epistemology' side and on the 'value theory' side, as well as in the history of philosophy.
+But it is equally important to have a solid background in philosophy generally and particularly, for our program, in contemporary analytic philosophy, both on the 'metaphysics and epistemology' side and on the 'value theory' side, as well as in the history of philosophy.
 (Breadth is as important as depth, here as elsewhere.)
 That one has satisfied the requirements for a concentration (or 'major') in philosophy does not guarantee that they have such a broad education: There are different ways one can satisfy those requirements, and some ways of doing so will leave gaping holes.
-Students interested in pursuing graduate study should therefore consult with the undergraduate advisor, or some other mentor, no later than the second semester of the junior year regarding selection of courses.
+Students interested in pursuing graduate study should therefore consult with their undergraduate advisor, or some other mentor, no later than the second semester of the junior year regarding selection of courses.

 The 'statement of purpose' is intended to give the admissions committee some general information about why a particular applicant wants to go to graduate school and what they intend to do once they get there.
 Do not tell a long story beginning, "Ever since my childhood, I've wondered about my dreams", although, if there are specific life-experiences which have sparked or sustained an interest in philosophy, these may be worth mentioning.